jeffjeffjeffrey/etsy_similar_shops/README.md

 ## The data

 Due to the variation in how and where shop owners choose to display information about their shops and listings, I chose to incorporate as many concievably relevant fields from the Etsy API as possible into my algorithm.
-For a given shop, I collected listing tags, title, description, category, style, materials, who-made, when-made, recipient, and occasion.
-I then went on to collect shop announcement and about information; shop owner profile location information and favorite matierials; tags from teams the shop owner belongs to; and tags from treasuries the shop owner's listings belong to.
+From each shop's listings I collected tags, title, description, category, style, materials, who-made, when-made, recipient, and occasion fields.
+I then went on to collect shop announcements and "about" information; shop owner profile location information and favorite matierials lists; tags from teams the shop owner belongs to; and tags from treasuries the shop owner's listings belong to.

 I chose to include lots of term sources for shops knowing that many would likely be irrelevant, with the idea that the algorithm would serve to filter out the meaningful terms from the noise.
 This is a deliberate strategy to ensure that shops with very little data and few listings could still be included in a similarity search.

 I also found that many shops tended to cram multiple concepts into a single tag, so at the risk of destroying some compound words I decided to tokenize all tag fields as well.
 It might be interesting to try this problem using n-grams instead of single word tokens, but due to the small sample size in this project I felt that this would just introduce unwanted noise.

-To download 5000 active shops and then save relevant data for a sample of 300, in the command line run
+To download 5000 active shops and then save relevant data for a sample of 300, in the command line run [get_shops.py](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/get_shops.py):

     python get_shops.py 5000 300 "shops.json"